 The Best Costumes from The Sixth Season of Game of Thrones

 Based on hit book series, A Song of Ice and Fire by George R.R.
-Martin, Game of Thrones is a worldwide obsession.
+Martin, Game of Thrones was a worldwide obsession.
 Produced by HBO, the show has a magnificent look to its production with stunning sets, locations and costumes.

 Game of Thrones Season Six for the most part didn’t have the same range of costumes character to character but the new costumes that were added into the pantheon of the Game of Throne wardrobe were quite amazing and very memorable.

 This page is a list of the Top Ten Best Costumes for the females characters from the Sixth season.
 The costumes were ranked on aesthetics or how pretty they are, how the costume reflects the character or scene and of course memorability.

 The costumes were designed by April Ferry for the first half of the season and Michele Clapton for the later episodes.

 Don’t be too disappointed if you don’t agree with the list or if your favorite costume wasn’t on it, it’s hard to separate one’s own biases and logic from the rankings.

 Also just be careful for spoilers if you haven’t seen Season Six and if you haven’t seen it yet please go watch it right now because there are a lot of spoiler on this page.